SteveUnderScoreN/WindowsFirewall/Domain Root/Admin/Tier X/Devices/README.md

-# Tier X Devices Firewall Baseline
+# Tier X Devices Firewall Baseline, PowerShell script
 The Tier X script will create a policy that has rules for client devices and rules defining which IP addresses are allowed to manage the tier device.
 ## When Using tier x administration policies;